 The number of cows grew every year in proportion to the demand for their produce in the city.
 The couple took on even more work.
-They would start saving feed for the winter during the summer period.
-They get up early in the morning and take the dairy produce to town.
+They started saving up feed for the winter during the summer period, and got up early in the morning to take their dairy produce to town.

 obert and Sima split the work as follows:

 He looks after the cows, takes the produce into town and manages the two shops.
 He takes the older daughter to school every day and the younger son to kindergarten.

 Sima milks the cows and prepares the produce: cheese, milk, sour cream, butter and meat products.
 She is also responsible for the home and for preparing meals for the family.